Marand

-Marand (مرند) (Note: Also romanized as Morand; Azerbaijani: Mərənd) is a city in the Central District of Marand County, East Azerbaijan province, Iran, serving as capital of both the county and the district.
+Marand (مرند) (Note: Also romanized as Morand) is a city in the Central District of Marand County, East Azerbaijan province, Iran, serving as capital of both the county and the district.

 Marand is among the major cities of East Azerbaijan province.
 It is in the northwest of the capital of the province, Tabriz.
 Marand has been known by various names in history, such as Maryana, Mandagarana, and Maranda.

 Etymology

 Moritz von Kotzebue and August von Haxthausen both described local legends that placed the burial spot of Noah's wife at Marand.
 Both authors contended that the name of the city means "the mother lies here," referring to Noah's wife.
 According to Kotzebue:

 Of Maranda, it is likewise asserted by the local Armenians, that Noah's immediate descendants settled there, and even that it is the place of his wife's interment.
 Who could have neglected the sight of such a hallowed ground?
 Curiosity led us to the spot, and we found that the Moslems had built, on the place where Noah's wife is reported to have been buried, a chapel, with bare walls, which are not so cleanly as the religion of Mahomet prescribes.
 When the chapel was finished, nobody, however, would undertake to point out the actual spot where the body lay.
 A miracle solved their doubts.
 Thirty-eight years ago, during an earthquake, the ground opened, and two Mollahs (Moslem priests), of whom we saw one in the chapel, together with several inhabitants, witnessed the sudden appearance of a large tomb of stone, which, however, soon vanished in the opening.
 From that time, true believers have been convinced that Noah's wife lies interred there; although it would seem, that the honour of actual sepulture is a point at issue between her and Noah's mother, as Maranda signifies, in the Armenian language, the "mother lies here."
 This grave, perhaps, contributed to induce the [Imperial Russian] Ambassador to rest here a day.